Why German Shepherds Jump Over Fences: 5 Reasons & How to Stop It

 It’s every dog parent’s worst nightmare: you discover your beloved pet has jumped over the fence and is now running wild through the neighborhood.
-You’re worried sick that he could be lost for good, or worse, possibly injured.
+You’re worried sick that they could be lost for good, or worse, possibly injured.

-- They see a person or animal they want to meet, greet, or chase
+- They see a person or animal they want to meet, greet, or chase.

-- They’re bored and in need of a new adventure
+- They’re bored and in need of a new adventure.

-- They have separation anxiety and go looking for you
+- They have separation anxiety and go looking for you.

-- They are physically under-stimulated
+- They are physically under-stimulated.

-- They’re scared and seeking immediate relief
+- They’re scared and seeking immediate relief.

-The 5 Ways to Stop Your German Shepherd Jumping Over The Fence
+The 5 Ways to Stop Your German Shepherd Jumping Over the Fence

 1. Remove All Escape Aids